 Deb: What’s typical work outfit?
-How about typical casual weekend go to outfit or are the lines blurred between the two?
+How about typical casual weekend go-to outfit or are the lines blurred between the two?

 Dixie: Currently, I work mostly from home.
-I travel into the city two, sometimes three times per week for meetings or events.
+I travel to the city two, sometimes three times per week for meetings or events.
 That being the case, my dressing up has not changed.
 I have a daily, get up and get dressed philosophy.
 On a daily basis, I dress as if I’m leaving the house to go to the office.
 I get so much more done and feel the part of the role I’m in.
 When I have to leave the house, I simply grab my handbag, and I’m out the door.

 Wearing sweats or a robe makes me want to go back to bed.
-It’s become a joke in my immediate circle, because if anyone drops by, I answer the door all dressed up, and I’m often asked, “ Where are you going/are you going out?”
+It’s become a joke in my immediate circle because if anyone drops by, I answer the door all dressed up, and I’m often asked, “ Where are you going/are you going out?”
 I think everyone’s used to my mantra now.
 There is no typical work outfit.
 It’s what ever I feel like wearing that day.
 What you see on the blog is how I dress.
 On weekends, it’s usually flats or sneakers.
 Unless I have to go to an event, I’m never in heels.
-Joggers – not to be confused with sweat pants – are among my favorite.
+Joggers – not to be confused with sweat pants – are my favorite.
 They are a trend that I’ll maintain for a long time.

 Deb: Where do you shop?

 Dixie: I’m not particular about where I shop.
 I find pieces that accommodate my style in so many places.
 If I see something I like, and it appeals to my style and personality, and it’s within my budget, I’ll buy it.
-So that means I shop in the likes of thrift stores, Old Navy and Neiman Marcus.
+So that means I shop at the likes of thrift stores, Old Navy and Neiman Marcus.
 I also get mileage online in shops like the outnet.com, shopbop.com, etc.

 Deb: What is the one thing you can’t resist when you shop?